dpate451/ECE366_Project1_Group4/README.md

 ---

 ## 📌 Project Overview
-This project focuses on designing, modeling, and verifying arithmetic logic units (ALUs) and addition/subtraction architectures using Verilog HDL[cite: 1].
-The designs span structural and behavioral modeling, ranging from basic 1-bit building blocks up to complex 32-bit Carry Lookahead and 16-bit Parallel Prefix Adders[cite: 1].
+This project focuses on designing, modeling, and verifying arithmetic logic units (ALUs) and addition/subtraction architectures using Verilog HDL.
+The designs span structural and behavioral modeling, ranging from basic 1-bit building blocks up to complex 32-bit Carry Lookahead and 16-bit Parallel Prefix Adders.

 ---